FallenAstaroth/stink/docs/en.md

   - `autostart` - adding to autostart.

   - `message` - showing a fake error window.

+- `senders` - launches sending methods from the list.
+Sending methods can be imported from `stink.enums.Senders`.
+Available sending methods:

+  - `server` - Send to server.

+  - `telegram` - sending to Telegram.

+  - `discord` - sending to Discord.

 ## Creating exe
 Python is an interpreted programming language, so we first translate it into C and then compile it into an .exe file.